PythonCharmers/scipy-maxentropy/README.md

 # scipy-maxentropy: maximum entropy models

 This is the former `scipy.maxentropy` package that was available in SciPy up to version 0.10.1.
-It was then removed in SciPy 0.11.
-It is now available as a separate package on PyPI for backward compatibility.
+It was under-maintained and later removed in SciPy 0.11.
+It is now available as this separate package for backward compatibility.

 For new projects, consider the [maxentropy](https://github.com/PythonCharmers/maxentropy) package instead,